Melky-Phoe/StateSmurf/SmurfTestingScripts/README.md

 - default_executable (optional) : path to the tested executable; the --executable argument has priority over this
 - scenarios : set of testing scenarios containing:
   - name : test name; must be unique
-  - timeout (optional) : time in seconds (can be decimal) after which the run is terminated (SIGTERM).
+  - timeout_s (optional) : time in seconds (can be decimal) after which the run is terminated (SIGTERM).
 10 seconds after SIGTERM, SIGKILL is sent
   - arguments (optional) : list of program arguments for the tested executable
-  - actions (optional) : list of commands, that are run in parallel with the tested executable
+  - actions (optional) : list of commands, that are run in parallel with the tested executable.
+If any of the commands exit with a non 0 return code, the test fails.
+Make sure actions are written in a way, where no action is running after the tested executable ends (whis may lead to commands running during clean-up steps or other tests)

 note: all keys that accept a list of commands can have nested lists; nesting will run the commands in a new thread